open-component-model/ocm/docs/names/labels.md

 To do so the meaning of labels must be clearly defied.
 Therefore, a label and its bound semantic must be uniquely identified by its name.

-The usage of labels is left the creator of a component version, therefore the set of labels must be extensible.
+The usage of labels is left to the creator of a component version, therefore the set of labels must be extensible.
-Because of this extensibility, the names of access methods must be globally unique, also.
+Because of this extensibility, the names of labels must be globally unique, also.

 Like for [resource types](resourcetypes.md) there are two flavors